Here's the latest:

 Melody plays Tita Yvonne in Amblin/Universal Pictures and Rideback's feature, Easter Sunday.
 The movie is based on the life and experiences of comedian, Jo Koy.

 Melody stars as Mary in Untold: This is My Story, which had its world premiere at the TCL Chinese Theater on September 6, 2021.
 Several years in the making, Writer/Director Gina M. Garcia tells her inspiring true story in her feature film debut of the crime that triggered disturbing flashbacks to her childhood traumas, causing her to seek treatment for P.T.S.D. within the V.A. system.
 Gina's journey for the truth implodes her family and nearly takes her life.
 Also starring: Terri Ivens, Jennifer Rubin, Carlos Gomez and Civil Rights Attorney Gloria Allred.
-It is an official selection of the Dances With Films: LA Festival and Cinema Diverse Festival in Palm Springs.
+It was an official selection of the Dances With Films: LA Festival and Cinema Diverse Festival in Palm Springs.
 The film was picked up by Freestyle Digital Media to be released on VOD platforms on April 19.
-News on this here.
-For more information on the film and screening dates and cities, click here.

 Melody plays Tala Navarro in Swearing, a short film by Mary Bronaugh.
 Ninabelle Navarro is a spirited young Filipino woman whose sheltered perspective is obliterated by a chaotic first week of college.
 Accidentally recruited for the campus comedy troupe, Nina will discover a world where provoking god is a prerequisite - and she'll let loose the surprisingly loud and angry voice inside her.
 This Filipino-American coming-of-age story is part of Film Independent's Artist Development Program.
 Check it out the trailer.